BrewBlox/brewblox-documentation/docs/user/removing_things.md

 # Removing things

-It's possible to remove block names or widgets without removing the block itself, and vice versa.
+It's possible to remove blocks without removing widgets, and vice versa.
 For an in-depth explanation of why this can happen, see [this page](./blocks_architecture.md).

 This guide explains how and where to remove widgets, blocks, services, or your entire system.